-Budgeted cost: £98,159.70
+Budgeted cost: £97,242.57

-Activity Evidence that supports this approach Challenge number(s) addressed Intervention tutoring This is an attempt to ensure all students meet their potential, with a particular focus on those Year 11s underachieving.
-Research has found that disadvantaged pupils have been worst affected by Covid-related school closures .
+Activity Evidence that supports this approach Challenge number(s) addressed Intervention This is an attempt to ensure all students meet their potential, with a particular focus on those Year 11s underachieving.
+Research has found that disadvantaged pupils have been worst affected by Covid-related school closures.
+1 Y7-12 Assessment Data Analysis Teachers who are aware of any differences in attainment between PP students and non- PP students can use this information to inform lesson planning and close the gap between them.
+Training led by SLT and termly data reviews are carried out.
 1

-Y7-12 Assessment Data Analysis Teachers who are aware of any differences in attainment between PP students and non- PP students can use this information to inform lesson planning and close the gap between them.
-Training led by SLT and termly data reviews are carried out.
-1 French/Spanish vocabulary booklets provided for all KS3 and KS4 PP students, to support in-class learning and home learning.
+French/Spanish vocabulary booklets provided for all KS 3 and KS 4 PP students, to support in-class learning and home learning.
 'A large vocabulary helps develop other language skills When you have a wider vocabulary in your target language it also helps support all four language skills: reading, writing, listening and speaking.' https://textinspector.com/vocabulary-in-language-learning/ 1 Targeted LSA support for students with Behaviour/emotion and ASD Trained LSA to have time with targeted students with SEND and PP during lesson where they are struggling.
-Use of the Hub to provide additional support from SEND specialist student can are also bought ther by staff when they need support.
-2 Padlets with activities have been provided for all KS4 students PP students to support home learning and revision techniques .
+Use of the nurture and reflection space to provide additional support and a safe space.
+2 Padlet's with activities have been provided for all KS4 students PP students to support home learning and revision techniques.
 Independent reading and revision materials provided to promote literacy in all subjects.
-2 Small group targeted Maths interventions for those PP students who are identified as having low foundation numeracy skills.
-Students will be identified following initial assessments.
-Use of Sparx to continue to identify those with the most need.
-Students are then kept back to work with the maths teams on identified areas of weakness.
-3 Improve Year 7 literacy pro- gress: Encourage independent, regular reading to improve reading skills Support for PP students who had low CAT4 assessment results.
-Full and effective use of 'Read, Write, Inc' for PP interventions.
+2 Improve KS 3 literacy progress: Encourage independent, regular reading to improve reading skills Use of NGRT to establish reading ages of all students to be able to track progress across the academic year.
 KS3 lead for English to develop and provide students with an engaging, varied and current reading list.
-3 Exam board approved revision materials to be provided to all PP students, in all subjects Evidence shows the following can impact attainment (DoE 2018 report): - Lack of revision material at home Financial barriers 4

-Use of exam board approved revision materials and school designed ones shared on padlet our online platform Options process support One to one meetings with all PP students in supporting them in making appropriate options choices.
-Options evening for parents Interviews for students with SLT to guide them in making correct choices.
+Use of Lexia for more effective Reading interventions for year 7 and 8 3 Exam board approved revision materials to be provided to all PP students, in all subjects Evidence shows the following can impact attainment (DoE 2018 report): - Lack of revision material at home Financial barriers Use of exam board approved revision materials and school designed ones shared on Padlet our online platform 4 Options process support One to one meeting with all PP students in supporting them in making appropriate options choices.
+Options evening for parents lead by the AP for curriculum.
+Interviews for students with SLT to guide them in making correct choices.
 This is all to be tracked on a SharePoint tracker 1, 4 Increased levels of aspiration, resilience and study skills taught through bespoke PP sessions which lead to increased confidence, and higher self-esteem.
-All PP benefit from study skills, mentoring and are able to feel supported and have their opinions voiced in stu- dent survey's.
-Increased focus on careers to allow studenst to have a as[irrational vision they are working to- wars.
-6 Yr 12's to have 1:1's/academic target setting with family tutors Students who receive support with academic target setting are more likely to have specific and attainable targets throughout the academic year which will help them to achieve their overall target grade.
-6 School led tutoring and academic interventions EEF has outlined the importance for structured tutoring session targeted at studenst specific needs.
-We are running an inschool tutoring program using funds provided and some of the PP budget.
-This will allow us to pay staff to conduct after school and Saturday sessioins- This will be more focused on each studenst needs as it will be our staff delivering the sessions based on the diagnostic data we hold on each student in their various subjects.
-SMM lesson model for adaptive teaching, ongoing reviewing of the ks3 curriculum, knowledge organisers at ks3 to support pupils outside the classroom, 2 stage marking to address misconceptions at Ks3 and reviewed assessments for KS3 3,7
+All PP benefit from study skills, mentoring and are able to feel supported and have their opinions voiced in student survey's.
+Increased focus on careers to allow students to have a as[irrational vision they are working towards.
+6

+Yr 12's to have 1:1's/academic Students who receive support with academic target setting are more likely to have specific and attainable 6 target setting with family targets throughout the academic year which will help them to achieve their overall target grade. tutors Careers meetings in Spring term ahead of UCAS applications.
+Use of the elephant group to ensure all PP students in KS5 are aware of their options and are exposed to Russell group universities as protentional pathways.